 Are you having problems with your septic system?
 Then you might be experiencing the effects of drain field failure.
-Many homeowners leave issues like this unsolved for far too long, and it can lead to sewage backup which floods the building and costs a fortune to repair.
-So you can detect drain field failure before it reaches a critical stage, here is a list of signs to watch out for.
+Many homeowners leave issues like this unsolved for far too long, and it can lead to sewage backup, which can flood your premises, creating an unexpected repair expense.

-One of the main signs of drain field failure is when water backs up in your drains.
+One of the main signs of a drain field failure is when water backs up in your drains.
 If you have a normal amount of water in your toilet but you still need to flush it multiple times, this could be a key sign of a failed drain field.

 One way to detect if your septic system has failed is by looking in your back garden for damp spots, puddles or even areas which are greener or have a denser growth of grass.
-If it hasn’t rained and there are still puddles, it might be the drain field.
-This is because when it fails the liquid waste runs out of space within the septic tank and is beginning to surface in your garden.
+If it hasn’t rained and there are still puddles, this may be a sign of a drain field failure; as your liquid waste is running out of space within the septic tank and is beginning to surface in your garden.